 Find time to rest and get at least eight hours of quality sleep.
 The body needs this time to heal and to build up energy reserves from the day's activities.
 Individuals on immunosuppressive medications are more prone to fatigue and increased risks of infections, which can interfere with the amount of sleep and quality of rest.
 Take short naps throughout the day to prevent exhaustion or any weakening of the body's immune system.

 Drink plenty of fluids, especially water.
 Avoid drinks with high sugar content.
-Freshly squeezed fruit juices with high antioxidant properties and supernutrient content will help boost the immune system.
+Freshly squeezed fruit juices with high antioxidant properties will help boost the immune system.
 Avoid drinking beverages that contain caffeine, as this will cause the body to be stressed and increase nervousness and anxiety.

 Things You'll Need